 - Without Lennie Bruce, there'd be no stand-up comics as we know them today.
 Outspoken is just the term for him allowing people to voice things polite society wasn't talking about and by breaking down those barriers he enabled the likes of Richard Pryor and Bill Hicks to come to the fore.

 - Dustin Hoffman really inhabits the nervous energy and restlessness of Bruce's character and there's a real sense of a kindred outsider knocking on the door of fame which gives the film a dynamic thrust.

 Cops 'N' Robbers Redford

 1. The Parallax View (1974)

-This film perfectly captures the height of Nixon paranoia and conspiracy around the time of Watergate, and mixes in a pacey thriller right from the opening credits.
-Starring Warren Beatty in masterful piece of casting this is one of Alan J. Pakula's greatest films.
+This film perfectly captures the height of Nixon paranoia and conspiracy around the time of Watergate and mixes in a pacey thriller right from the opening credits.
+Starring Warren Beatty in a masterful piece of casting this is one of Alan J. Pakula's greatest films.
 So why should I read the file on this one?

 - Beatty's casting as the dogged journalist who uncovers a crime beyond his imagination is perfect, placing the heart-throb actor in such a role played well in confounding expectations, especially with the brilliant ending which dovetails nicely with the beginning.

 - It's not all dusty political intrigue though as this film combines stirring patriotic deeds with cynical manipulative forces and sets them against a range of startling backdrops and images which ensure this film remains a classic long after viewing.